akshu65400-spe/Statistical-Foundation-Of-Data-Science/Practical 9/Readme.md

-Sure!
-Here is a clean, professional *README.md* for your KNN Practical using the Iris dataset.
-You can copy-paste it directly into a README.md file.

----

 # 🌸 *KNN Classification on Iris Dataset — Practical*

 This practical demonstrates how to apply the *K-Nearest Neighbors (KNN)* machine learning algorithm on the *Iris flower dataset*.